You have 2 choices for how you receive your child support payments:

 DOR recommends direct deposit to receive your child support payment.

-Your child support payments are electronically deposited directly into your bank account.
+When you choose direct deposit, your child support payments are electronically deposited directly into your bank account.
 Just like any other money you deposit into your account, you can:

 - Withdraw the money